Bolivia Astro Adventure

 The night skies of Bolivia is one of the most sought after destinations for landscape & astrophotographers around the world.
 With its breathtaking dark skies, massive wide open vistas, high altitude lakes and unique wildlife, the term “Bucket List Location” comes to mind.
 On this trip of a lifetime, we will spend time not only exploring the Salar de Uyuni, but a wide variety of other locations in the region as well.

 The trip both begins and ends in the capital city of La Paz, where we will photograph the city skyline with the Andrean Mountains in the background.
 From there we fly down to the Salar de Uyuni to focus our attention on the night sky each night as the Milky Way makes an appearance.
-Next, we head to the incredible Laguna Colorada, the famous red algae-infested lake that is home to 10’s of thousands of Andean Flamingos.
-From there we will visit some geothermal pools and unique rock structures making our way to the vibrant green Laguna Colorada.
+Next, we head to the incredible Laguna Colorada, the famous red algae-infested lake that is home to 10’s of thousands of different species of Flamingos, including the Chilean, Andean and rare James’s.
 Then it is back to the Salar de Uyuni for one last night of Astro photography before hopping on another domestic flight back to La Paz the following morning, where the workshop ends.

 What is Included?